Friday, 21 February 2025 – 9 am Eastern US – 14:00 UK – 15:00 CET

 Policy changes on the horizon, however, may imperil U.S. access.
 The Kolin decision was issued just a few weeks before President Trump won a second term in the U.S. elections.
 The coming Trump administration may raise new protectionist barriers, and (as Ms. Grier noted) the Kolin decision suggests that where there are gaps in U.S. international trade agreements with the European Union – where, for example, U.S. vendors’ access to a European defense market is not clearly defined by a reciprocal defense procurement agreement – the EU member states, responding to fresh U.S. protectionism, may try to raise new barriers to U.S. vendors in the EU’s public procurement markets.

 The first Trump administration was marked by a very strong “Buy American” protectionism, focused closely on procurement.
-After President Trump retakes office on January 20, 2025, it is not clear whether the same “Buy American” policies will dominate, or whether the second Trump administration instead will emphasize general tariffs.
+After President Trump took office on January 20, 2025, it appeared that the same “Buy American” policies will not dominate, and the second Trump administration instead will emphasize general tariffs as a policy and revenue-generating tool.

 Targeted protectionism — for example, tariffs heavily focused on one trading partner, rather than all — may trigger concerns under the WTO Government Procurement Agreement (GPA) and other trade agreements which guarantee non-discrimination among trading partners.
 While Article IV.7 of the GPA, for example, generally exempts tariffs from the non-discrimination obligations (“Paragraphs 1 and 2 [regarding non-discrimination] shall not apply to: customs duties and charges of any kind imposed on, or in connection with, importation . . . .”), an open question is whether tariffs among trading partners would otherwise form the basis for a complaint under the GPA.